 Minimize slippery areas: Depending on the type of business you’re in, the areas that become greasy or slippery in your workplace, and the root causes behind them, are going to be different.
 In a restaurant kitchen or food-related establishment, kitchen floors may become slippery with water or greasy from food scraps.
 In a production facility, a material spill might leave a floor dangerously slick.
 In a supply yard, sawdust, dust, or machine grease and grime might account for your most dangerous slipping hazards.
 While slippery areas are sometimes unavoidable, the length of time areas are slippery can be controlled and minimized.
 Make it employee practice that areas are cleaned immediately after use, before moving to another station.
 Also look into behavior modification or rearranging a room in such a way that spillage and slippery surfaces occur less frequently.
-In addition, always have spill kits (example of spill kits) available to help clean up spills.
-Lastly, its always important to have the proper signage (like this floor sign) available to warn employees of a spill.
+In addition, always have spill kits available to help clean up spills.
+Lastly, its always important to have the proper signage (like this wet floor sign in Spanish and English) available to warn employees of a spill.

 Say ‘no’ to clutter: Walkways and isles are areas employees need to be able to move quickly and efficiently through and shouldn’t be an obstacle course; this is dangerous, and often occurs when items aren’t put back in their place after use.
 Encourage employees to place items back where they go immediately after use to ensure tools, carts, and other dangerous tripping hazards aren’t left in worker pathways.
 Sometimes walkway clutter comes about as a result of simply having too much in a small space.
 Consider implementing a 5S project to un-clutter these areas and remove seldom used or unused items.
-Using 5s tools like, foam tool organizers (which can be found here) and floor tape (examples of different floor tape) can give your facility a quick boost in organization and efficiency.
+Using 5s tools like, foam tool organizers and floor tape can give your facility a quick boost in organization and efficiency.

 Remember the classic scene of a father entering a child’s room only to slip on his roller skate?
 Similar scenarios can have serious consequences in the workplace, so don’t blow off addressing your clutter.